8x Maastricht squares with terraces

 Café Zuid

-Café Zuid is in a beautiful spot.
-The terrace on the east side of the Maas where the sun shines until after dinner.
+Café Zuid is in a great spot.
+The terrace on the east side of the Meuse where the sun shines until after dinner.
 More info on Café Zuid

 -